(ISC)² Chapter Recognition Awards

-- Guidelines and procedures may be changed at the discretion of (ISC)².
+- Guidelines and procedure may be changed at the discretion of (ISC)².

 A panel of judges will be assembled from the current (ISC)2 Chapter Advisory Committee to review the essay submissions and score them on a 5-point scale.
 There will be a minimum of 5 panelists who will be assigned to review essay submissions received from chapters within a specific region.
 Judges will not be able to review and score chapter applications from their region if their chapter submitted a nomination.

 Nominations will be anonymous and chapter information will be redacted during the review process.
 Each core focus area will be rated on a scale of 1 to 5, and then receive an overall score.
 Judges can recommend a specific submission, which will be taken into account during the final review process.
 An internal (ISC)2 review team will be assembled to review the scoring results and feedback, and then make a final decision on the top three finalists, and then decide on the winner based on the top score and feedback by the judges.

 NOTE: CAC members are eligible to receive Group B CPEs for their participation in judging the nominations submitted by chapters.
 The amount of CPEs will depend on the time spent in reviewing, scoring and evaluating.
 (ISC)2 will submit CPEs on behalf of the committee members for the average time spent during this process.